Follow Us:

 Distinguished Guests, Ladies and Gentlemen,

-6. We have designed these housing units in a way that makes it easy and affordable for people to offtake.
+4. We have designed these housing units in a way that makes it easy and affordable for people to offtake.
 We have used organic designs to allow for future expansion as the income of beneficiaries increases.
 What this means is that the 1-bedroom can be expanded to 2 bedrooms and a 2-bedroom expandable to 3 bedrooms as the owner’s financial situation improves or he grows in service.
-I want to task the developers of this project, Messrs K-4 Engineering Ltd, WindLand Engineering & Properties Ltd, Real Phenomenon Integral Services Ltd and Saltine Engineering Services Ltd to ensure that they build according to specifications and delivers a quality job as substandard work will not be tolerated.
-We also want to have this work finished within the next three months so that we can begin the process of offtake for Katsina indigenes.

-7. We have also created different options to enable everyone who has a source of income and livelihood to own the homes when they are completed.
+6. We have created different options to enable everyone who has a source of income and livelihood to own these homes when they are completed.
 These include single-digit mortgage loans with up to 30-year terms provided by the Federal Mortgage Bank of Nigeria, Rent-to-Own schemes, and Outright Purchase options for those who can afford to pay upfront.

-9. I want to say that today's event is part of a larger vision of His Excellency, President Bola Ahmed Tinubu, GCFR, when he launched the Renewed Hope Cities and Estates project with a 3,112-housing unit project in Karsana, Abuja, earlier this year.
+7. I want to state that today's groundbreaking event is part of a larger vision of His Excellency, President Bola Ahmed Tinubu, GCFR, when he launched the Renewed Hope Cities and Estates project with a 3,112-housing unit project in Karsana, Abuja, earlier this year.

 Long live the Federal Republic of Nigeria.